2498 Chiefswood Road • P.O. Box 5000 Ohsweken ON • N0A 1M0 Home | Contact Us | Privacy

 Home Page

-In order to ease tensions and come to some resolution on the disputed Douglas Creek Estate lands, the Six Nations Band Council made a decision to step back from the issue and voted on April 16, 2006 to support the Haudenosaunee in leading the negotiations.
-The Six Nations Band Council would still be involved in the negotiations.
+In order to ease tensions and come to some resolution on the disputed DCE lands, the Six Nations Elected Council made a decision to step back from the issue and voted on April 16, 2006 to support the Haudenosaunee in leading the negotiations.
+The Six Nations Elected Council would still be involved in the negotiations.

-The Haudenosaunee, Six Nations Council, Canada and Ontario started negotiations in May, 2006.
+The Haudenosaunee, Six Nations Elected Council, Canada and Ontario started negotiations in May, 2006.

-These negotiations have been ongoing and the Haudenosaunee Six Nations, Canada and Ontario representatives continue to meet on a bi-monthly basis.
-The Lands and Resources Department is currently working in conjunction with the Haudenosaunee Land Rights Office in the negotiations by providing and assisting with additional research required on Six Nations claims discussed at the negotiation table.
+The HSN, Canada and Ontario representatives met on a bi-monthly basis.
+The Lands and Resources Department worked in conjunction with the HSN Land Rights Department in the negotiations by providing and assisting with additional research required on Six Nations claims discussed at the negotiations table.

-Subsequently, the Haudenosaunee Six Nations (HSN) questioned Canada on what formula/calculation they used to reach this offer.
+Subsequently, the HSN questioned Canada on what formula/calculation they used to reach this offer.
 This $125 million dollar offer has not been accepted or rejected by HSN and meetings continued with Canada and Ontario to discuss the claims that Canada included in their offer.
 All sides agreed to focus on one claim to come to a resolution/settlement and began in-depth research on Six Nations lands flooded by the Welland Canal.

 On December 12, 2007, a representative from Canada made an offer to resolve grievances in respect to the Welland Canal flooding of Six Nations lands in the amount of $26 million.